nickyprabowo/jilatin/README.md

 - Have a try on Async/Await to replace Promise.
 It looks shorter but in my case there's still no big difference
 - Create Reducer Helper for updating item in array and updating object
 - Create actions creator helper so I don't to create object literal action creator over and over again
+- Create reusable table using render props technique
+- Change Modal component to use Portals, so that it can render wherever we want in the DOM, outside our component declaration

 Problem
 1. Database not updated when I send PUT request.
 Actual request is not sent but I always received empty response from OPTIONS method instead